 In 2019, the government had planned to build an access road in order to bring rocks down to build a retaining wall to protect the formation.

-As of August 2019, the access road was reportedly 80% completed.
+By August 2019, the access road was reportedly 80% completed.

-Any further effort taken to protect the ‘Drinking Horse’ formation proved to be too little too late.
+Any further effort taken to protect the ‘Drinking Horse’ formation proved to be too little, too late.

 How old was the Horse Head formation?